REL 275 - banner

 What If English Is Not Your Native Language?

-Once again, no problem.
+No problem.
 You are welcome to pray in class in your own language ... provided that there is someone available to translate your words into English--for the benefit of all those present.
 Take a look at the Apostle Paul's words on the subject:

 "For if I pray in an unknown tongue, my spirit prayeth, but my understanding is unfruitful. ...
 [When] thou shalt bless with the spirit, how shall he that occupieth the room ... say Amen at thy giving of thanks, seeing he understandeth not what thou sayest?"
 (1 Corinthians 14:14, 16)